 Students in this program must be employed and sponsored by their employer and a training agreement must be set up between the employer, the employee and the Bureau of Apprenticeship and Training.
 MCC coordinates the training plan and provides related instruction.
 Each 16-week semester usually includes two courses of apprenticeship-related instruction.
 A competency examination or official transcripts may result in a waiver of a required course.
 Entrance requirements are established by the employer in accordance with Bureau of Apprenticeship and Training standards.
 Continuation in the training program depends on employment status and achievement levels.
 The sample schedule of related instruction below is for apprentice tool-and-die designers.
-Actual number of program hours may vary with the training agreement.
+The actual number of program hours may vary with the training agreement.
 Programs for machinists, electricians, plastic mold designers, mold-and-die makers and welders are also available.

 Course Name Course # Cr.

-FIRST SEMESTER
+FIRST YEAR

 Applied Algebra MA110 2

+Applied Geometry MA111 2

+Reading Engineering Drawings TD105 2

 Shop Drawing TD120 2

-Reading Engineering Drawings TD105 2
+SECOND YEAR

+Industrial Safety and First Aid IT155 2

-Applied Geometry MA111 2
+Applied Right Angle Trigonometry MA112 2

-SECOND SEMESTER

-Industrial Graphics

-Communication TD102 2
+Industrial Graphics Communication TD102 2

 Layout & Precision Measurement TD106 2

-Applied Right Angle Trigonometry MA112 2

-Industrial Safety and First Aid IT155 2

-THIRD SEMESTER
+THIRDYEAR

 Machine Tool Theory IT100 2

 Industrial Quality Control IT270 2

-TIG Welding WE125 2

-Tool and Die Design I TD135 2

 Applied Oblique Angle

 Trigonometry MA113 2

-FOURTH SEMESTER

-Tool and Die Design II TD136 2
+Tool and Die Design I TD135 2

+TIGWelding WE125 2

+FOURTH YEAR ٠

+Basic CNC Operation ľΤ102 2

 Metallurgy & Heat Treatment IT130 2

+Tool and Die Design II TD136

-Tool and Die Design III TD137 2
+Tool and Die Design III TD137 2 2

-Basic CNC Operation IT102 2